bowei1/Skywalker/Three-tier architecture.md

 ## Planning your architecture

-Below is an architecture diagram of the deployment for guidance.
+Below is an architecture diagram of the deployment for reference.

 ![image](https://github.com/user-attachments/assets/1b7469bc-3ec8-47bf-bf68-cd6b3cebda11)